raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

     print("b cannot be zero")
 ```

-A good example of an exception occurring when using the Sense HAT is if you tried to use a variable as a pixel colour value, and the variable went outside of the range allowed (0 to 255):
+A good example of an exception that may occur when you use the Sense HAT is this:

+Your program uses a variable as a pixel colour value, but the value assigned to the variable falls outside of the range allowed (0 to 255).

 ```python
 >>> r = a + b